Croton alabamensis var. texensis: Fruit

 The fruit is a light brown 3–celled capsule 0.6 to 0.8 cm in length that is borne on a pedicel.
 Seeds are 6.7 to 7.9 mm long and 5.2 to 6.0 mm wide.
 They are dark brown to nearly black with white blotches and streaks and have a yellow caruncle below a prominent white keel at the point of attachment.
 Seeds are explosively dehisced from the capsule.
 Fruiting occurs between May and June.

 Habitat and range

-Texabama croton is restricted to the eastern Edwards Plateau within Travis, Bell and Coryell counties.
+Texabama croton is restricted to the eastern Edwards Plateau and southern Cross Timbers within Travis, Bell and Coryell counties.
 Within this limited range, it has a very patchy distribution and is abundant in the few niches where it occurs and is absent elsewhere.
 In addition, it is separated from populations of the nominate variety of C. alabamensis by more than 1000 km.
 C. alabamensis var. texensis inhabits pockets of deep soils within forested, mesic canyons and upland oak mottes at elevations of 200 to 400 m.